geojsonkit.org

 Does it support KMZ files?

 Not directly.
-KMZ is a zipped archive.
-You need to unzip it and use the .kml file found inside (usually named doc.kml).
+KMZ is a zipped archive — unzip it and use the .kml file inside (usually doc.kml).

 What happens to my KML folders?